brushing-git/Generative-Crime/README.md

 ![Dataset2contourbest](Images/dataset2contourbest.png)

 These contour plots show that the geographic clusters roughly track the intuitive clusters we saw in the initial data analysis.
-What is interesting is that there are multiple clusters for the data in the high crime area, indicating particular neighborhoods that might be salient.
+What is interesting is that there are multiple clusters for the data in the average or low crime areas, indicating particular neighborhoods that might be salient.
+This is suggestive because it likely indicates particular predictive facts about the kinds of police reports being given.

 A 3D contour plot was also created to illustrate the overall distributional shape of the clusters (how sharply peaked they happen to be):

 ![Dataset2contour3dbest](Images/dataset2contour3dbest.png)

+This plot shows one distribution in the mixture and it is the one in the north east quadrant.

 ## Discussion